La Casa delle Margherite

 House | 3 bedrooms | sleeps 5

-Near the Cinque Terre (less than 40 minutes by car).
-For mountain lovers, nature, trekking, the Regional Park of the Apuan Alps is just a few minutes.
+For mountain lovers, the Regional Park of the Apuan Alps is 30 minutes far.

 |Size||Sleeps up to 5, 3 bedrooms|

 |Will consider||Corporate bookings, Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest Amenities||1 km|

 |Nearest travel links||Nearest airport: Pisa Airport 50 km, Nearest railway: Massa Train Station 5 km|

 Features and Facilities

 |Utilities||Cooker, Fridge, Washing machine|

 |Rooms||3 bedrooms, 1 bathrooms of which 1 Family bathrooms|